-- 7.01 Employees who are exempt from provisions of the Fair Labor Standards Act shall not receive overtime pay. - 7.02 Employees subject to provisions of the Fair Labor Standards Act shall be eligible to receive overtime pay, but shall work overtime hours only with approval of their supervisor and the College President.
+- 7.01 Employees who are exempt from provisions of the Fair Labor Standards Act shall not receive overtime pay. - 7.02 Employees subject to provisions of the Fair Labor Standards Act shall be eligible to receive overtime pay, but shall work overtime hours only with approval of their direct supervisor.

-CONTRACT PERIOD AND PRO-RATED PAY
+ASSIGNMENT PERIOD AND PRO-RATED PAY

-- 8.01 Employees hired after the academic year has started or who resign, retire, or leave after the year has started, will have salary contract amount pro-rated to actual hours worked according to the following guidelines. - 8.02 12-month employees shall receive a prorated payment calculated on actual hours worked using 1,920 hours (240 days) as a basis, plus accrued vacation subject to final audit and policy limitations. - 8.03 10.5-month faculty shall receive a prorated payment calculated on actual hours worked using 1,470 hours (210 days) as a basis. - 8.04 10.5-month employees, other than faculty, shall receive a prorated payment calculated on actual hours worked using 1,680 hours (210 days) as a basis. - 8.05 9-month employees shall receive a prorated payment calculated on actual hours worked using 1,190 hours (170 days) as a basis. - 8.06 Computation of "Actual Hours Worked" will include paid holidays, but does not include Christmas Break or Spring Break. - 8.07 Payment for accrued vacation hours is not subject to withholding for TRS retirement, but is subject to withholding for ORP retirement.
+- 8.01 Employees hired after the academic year has started or who resign, retire, or leave after the year has started, will have their salary assignment amount pro-rated to actual hours worked according to the following guidelines. - 8.02 12-month employees shall receive a prorated payment calculated on actual hours worked using 2080 hours as a basis, plus accrued vacation subject to final audit and policy limitations. - 8.03 10.5-month faculty shall receive a prorated payment calculated on actual hours worked using 1,593 hours as a basis. - 8.04 9-month faculty shall receive a prorated payment calculated on actual hours worked using 1,365 as a basis. - 8.05 Payment for accrued vacation hours is not subject to withholding for TRS or ORP retirement.